epsilonsample/redacted-project-docs/content/how-to/create-delivery-ticket.md

 If a tariff surcharge applies:

-1. Look for the **Tariff Surcharge** toggle on the delivery ticket.
+1. Enable the **Tariff Surcharge** toggle on the delivery ticket.
-2. Enable the toggle to add the surcharge.
+2. Enter the surcharge information.
 3. The surcharge is included in the billing documentation.

 ## Related Documentation